 Discover why this establishment was recently named one of the top five places to take high tea in Australia by Vogue Living.
 Situated in the iconic heritage listed Brisbane Arcade, this high tea is truly an experience of the senses.

 The glamorous Rydges Hotel in Southbank is ideal for tea lovers.
-Edibles also pleasantly surprise.
-Take the croissant, which is served with truffle and eggs – a lovely twist on an old favourite.
+Edibles were also pleasantly surprise.
+The croissant, which is served with truffle and eggs – a lovely twist on an old favourite.